Fear, Anxiety, Reactivity, and Aggression

-Dogs are incredible.
-They live in an alien world with an alien species that makes a lot of gibberish sounds all day long.
-They can't speak our language yet they still understand us on the deepest level.
-Dogs are so connected to us that they feel what we feel, and can even smell changes in our bodies.
+What makes a Superhero dog?
+They can smell from 3 miles away, see in the dark, run 20 to 30 mph, have supersonic hearing, and the list goes on.
+They are so connected to us that they feel what we feel, and can even smell changes in our bodies.
 For thousands of years, dogs have had so many jobs that humans, and even computers, can't match.
-Day after day, they teach their weird alien human what unconditional love really means.
+Day after day, they teach their weird sidekick humans what unconditional love really means.

 THAT is a Superhero!

 We use the word "dog training" on our website only for the sake of search engines!
-Conventional dog trainers are all about obedience and tricks.
+Conventional dog trainers are all about obedience and tricks, or worse, forced compliance.
 We are human teachers, not dog trainers.
-Our training sessions will feel much more like counseling and coaching than obedience class.
+Our one-on-one dog training sessions will feel much more like counseling and coaching than dog obedience class.
 We believe that you and your dog are a powerful team that needs to communicate.
 Once you learn how to "speak dog," you will understand your Superhero!

 Every dog has a unique personality, just like us!
 They are motivated by different things, respond to their environment in different ways, and learn in different ways.
 So, we tap into your dog's natural style and teach you both how to work as a team.

 Most human language is based on sound.
 Most dog language is based on facial expressions and body posture.
 The one place these overlap is sign language!
 Science has shown that dogs respond much more reliably to hand signals than verbal commands alone.
-We use American Sign Language in our training to help the humans rely less on talking and get more in tune with their nonverbal communication.
+We use American Sign Language in our dog training to help the humans rely less on talking and get more in tune with their nonverbal communication.
 Puppy training is so much easier when you can speak dog language.
+Our dog trainer, Libby, also knows a few commands in Spanish, German, French and Yiddish!

 Dogs are very simple.
 It's easy to learn basic concepts of puppy training.
-It is NOT easy to do this work day in, and day out, especially if you are overcoming behavioral issues.
+It is NOT easy to do this work day in, and day out, especially if you are overcoming dog behavioral issues.
 We don't train your dog to be "perfect," because there is no such thing in dogs or humans.
 We teach you how to be a dog trainer.
 And it's hard work!
 We only work with clients that are dedicated to putting in time and effort to build a relationship with their dog.
-Trust us, Superheros are worth it!

 When I was 21 years old, I adopted a dog from a rural county animal shelter, and named her Bisbee.
 Bisbee had been surrendered with her dog "brother," who got adopted many, many months before she did.
 Those many months were spent alone in a chain link and concrete kennel.
 Bisbee was such a successful escape artist that she managed to climb out of her 8 ft enclosure, so more chain link was added to keep her in.
 After more than a year, I rescued her from this prison and thought I could help her.